cynthiaarmour/cynthiaarmour.github.io/oakland-gran-fondo-2016/readme.md

 * Entire route

+## Tips and Tricks

+* Can't see anything?
 If the app doesn't load properly or your view gets too twisted, just click the title to reload the page

+* Much higher quality maps?
+Click yp open 'Overlay Settings" > select 'Map quality' 2 or 3

+* Easter egg?
+There's a sponsor shout-out Easter egg in there somewhere

 _Cynthia:_